 Pineapple contains a natural enzyme called bromelain, which aids in the digestion of proteins and can help alleviate digestive issues.
 This enzyme is known to break down complex proteins into simpler, more easily digestible forms, promoting better absorption of nutrients and potentially reducing bloating and discomfort.

-See also How many calories do you lose when you fart
+See also How many calories a day to lose 2 pounds week

 Moreover, the bromelain in pineapple has been suggested to have anti-inflammatory properties, which may further support digestive health by reducing inflammation in the gut.